EOSIO/spec-repo/README.md

 * [Enhanced Token](eep-draft_enhanced_token.md)

 Todo:
-* A new intrinsic `get_ram_usage` that returns the amount of RAM used by the receiver
-* A new intrinsic `get_trx_net_bill` that returns the current NET charges for the transaction Need to record a commitment to the initial NET
 * RAM market issues with subaccounts
   * Contracts need a callback from system contract for RAM market ops.
 Need delta_currency, delta_ram, request_id.
 CDT enhancements to aid tracking requests.